 The Help to Buy Shared Ownership scheme is very different to the rest of the government schemes.
 The scheme allows applicants to own part of a property and then pay the rest back on rent.

 For Shared Ownership, you will usually own between 25% and 75% of the property.
 In some cases, we’ve seen applicants being allowed to purchase as little as 10%.
 Whatever the percentage is that you don’t own, it will likely be owned by the housing association.
 The share that you own can be increased earlier. we usually find applicants wanting to do this once they have more money or have settled in.

 Shared Ownership lets you pay your mortgage as well as rent.
 The way that this works is that you essentially pay 100% of the ground rent and service charge on the property.
 This is still the same, even if you only own a 25% share of the property.

-After the success of the Help to Buy Equity Loan scheme, in 2014, the Help to Buy Armed Forces was introduced.
+From 1 January 2023, The Forces Help to Buy Scheme becomes an enduring policy, ensuring its availability to all service personnel now and in the future.
 Introducing this scheme created an even better way for Armed Forces personnel to get onto the property ladder, as the scheme is specifically targeted at them.

 You have to qualify for the scheme first before you can access it.
 The requirements are as follows: